 That picture-perfect autumn.
 Can’t you just see it?
 Picking apples on a crisp September day.
 Cozy nights in front of a crackling fire, sipping hot cider.
 Octobers bursting with ruby, gold, and amber.
 A spooky Halloween night where your breath shows in the chilly air.

 As you plan your autumn travels, we think New England MUST be on your list.
 And if you’re going to visit, you should choose the very best spots.
-Here are eight amazing destinations where you can find numerous things to do in New England in the fall.
+Here are nine amazing destinations where you can find numerous things to do in New England in the fall.

-Fall in New England: 9 Destinations You Must Visit
+Fall in New England: The Top Autumn Destinations You Must Visit

 Stowe is a gorgeous village in a prime foliage spot.
 In a valley surrounded by Vermont’s Green Mountains, it’s a top destination to see vibrant fall colors (although you do have to plan your visit just right to catch peak foliage!)